How Much Partiality Is Needed for a Theory of Computability?: Computably enumerable sets

 \section{Computably enumerable sets}

-As usual, we call a set $C \subseteq \omega$ \emph{computably enumerable (c.e.)} if there is a function $f \in \RRR^(1)$ with $C = \range(f)$ or $C$ is empty.
-Then, of course, it follows in the usual way that a set of natural numbers is computable if and only if the set and its complement are both c.e.
+As usual, we call a set $C \subseteq \omega$ \emph{computably enumerable (c.e.)} if there is a function $f \in \RRR^{(1)}$ with $C = \range(f)$ or $C$ is empty.
+Then, of course, it follows in the usual way that a set of natural numbers is computable if and only if the set and its complement are both c.e.\footnote{Note that this result holds only classically, not constructively, as we cannot decide whether a computable set is empty of not.}

 \begin{theorem} The following five statements are equivalent: \begin{enumerate}

 \item $C$ is c.e.

 \item $C = \range(r)$, for some $r \in \SSS^{(1)}_{A}$.